Alfresco/docs-alfresco/content-accelerator/latest/install/index.md

    Note that you will need to ensure that the port chosen (ie 9090) is open to the end user

-1. Create a `classes` directory:

-   Create the path `TOMCAT_HOME/shared/classes`, if it does not already exist.
+1. Locate the directory to place files on the tomcat classpath, for example, `tomcat/shared/classes` (create it if it doesn't exist).

-1. Copy the `hpi-overrides.properties` file into the `TOMCAT_HOME/shared/classes` directory.
+1. Copy the `hpi-overrides.properties` file onto the tomcat classpath, for example, into the`TOMCAT_HOME/shared/classes` directory.

 1. Verify the secureBrowserCookies configuration.
 If you are planning to setup SSL then secureBrowserCookies should be set to `true` (this is the default), else it should be `false`.

    There are two places where this config will need to be updated:

-   * `TOMCAT_HOME/shared/classes/hpi-overrides.properties`
+   * `hpi-overrides.properties` on the tomcat classpath, for example, `TOMCAT_HOME/shared/classes/` directory.
    * `TOMCAT_HOME/webapps/ocms/assets/config/config-overrides.js`

 1. (OPTIONAL) This step is only required if using the Policy and Procedure Content Accelerator solution AND